 Reason # 8: Fishing is allowed in Melchsee-Frutt

 There are four lakes you can fish at (Melchsee, Tannensee, Engstlenalpsee, Blausee).
-Especially in Melchsee, you can see a lot of fishermen trying their luck.
+Especially in Melchsee, you can see many fishermen trying their luck.
 The parents or grandparents even bring their young kids there to learn how to fish.

 You can ice fish on the frozen lakes of Melchsee or Tannensee during the winter.
 Fish can be caught if you drill a hole in the ice.
 Please note that ice fishing is only allowed on certain dates under expert supervision.
 It’s not like you can just drill holes randomly as you wish.

-Reason # 9: There are many Hotels and Restaurants Melchsee-Frutt
+Reason # 9: There are many Hotels and Restaurants in Melchsee-Frutt

 There are hotels, holiday apartments, and restaurants in this mountain resort.
 My favorite is Frutt Mountain Resort where we stayed for the weekend.